 What language do they speak in Afghanistan?

-You can also read the following articles we wrote with Farsi tips:
+READ MORE: Check out the articles we wrote with Farsi tips:

 Afghan traditional clothes